YooSunYoung/PolypDetection_TF2/README.md

 In the label(`.xml`) file, it should include the `filename`, image `size` (which consists of `width`, `height`, `channel`) and the `object` which is the information of polyp in this case.

-`object` should includes the `name` of the object which is 'Polyp' in this case.
+`object` should includes the `name` of the object such as 'Polyp' in this case.
 It also has to include the location of the bounding box around the polyp as `xmin`, `ymin`, `xmax` and `ymax`.

 The image files and the xml files should have same name before their file execution tag.